Xijezu/RZEmulator/README.md

 ## Current Status
 Still alive!

-If you have the possibility, feel free to contribute by reporting bugs or sending in fixes/additions
+If you have the fpossibility, feel free to contribute by reporting bugs or sending in fixes/additions